Shopify/mybench/docs/detailed-design-doc.rst

 then written into a SQLite database.

 Users developing a custom benchmark do not need to be concerned with the internal details of mybench.
-To define a ``Workload``, the user simply needs to define a struct implementing the ``WorkloadInterface`` interface, which requires the definition of the ``Event`` callback, a ``Config`` method returning the configurations of the workload (such as the event rate and number
+To define a ``Workload``, the user needs to define a struct implementing the ``WorkloadInterface`` interface, which requires the definition of the ``Event`` callback, a ``Config`` method returning the configurations of the workload (such as the event rate and number